lindabgaa/carambar-jokes-api/README.md

 6. **Create a Status page**:

-- After logging in, go to the "Status Pages" section.
+- After logging in, go to the "Status Pages" section on [Uptime Robot](https://uptimerobot.com/).
 - Click on "Create Status Page".
 - Fill in the required details, such as the name and description of your status page.
 - Select the monitors you want to include.